scalaspring/scalatest-spring/README.md

 # ScalaTest Spring Integration Library

-A simple integration of ScalaTest with Spring to manage the lifecycle of test contexts.
+A simple integration of ScalaTest with Spring to manage test context lifecycle.
+Uses standard Spring annotations and a stackable Scala trait.

 ## Getting Started